 Who’s eligible: The Premier Checking account earns 0.01% APY on balances of $5 or more but charges a hefty $50 fee that can be waived with a whopping $100,000 minimum balance.
 The Advance Checking also earns 0.01% APY, but has a smaller $25 fee that you can waive with a $10,000 minimum balance.

-Citibank — $600 bonus with $50,000 minimum deposit
+Citibank — $700 bonus with $50,000 minimum deposit

-Offer ends 12/31/2019
+Offer ends 6/30/2020

 You must also maintain at least that balance for 60 consecutive calendar days following account opening.

 The package includes access to Citi Personal Wealth Management Financial Advisors by phone, investment resources and financial planning tools.
 It also adds extra perks like waived fees for overdraft protection, checkbooks and incoming wire transfers.

 The Citi Priority Package charges a $30 monthly service fee.
 You can waive it by maintaining a combined average monthly balance of $50,000 or more in eligible linked deposit, retirement and investment accounts.

-Citibank — $400 or $500 bonus with $15,000 minimum deposit
+Citibank — $400 bonus with $15,000 minimum deposit

-Offer ends 12/31/2019
+Offer ends 6/30/2020

 Offer rules: You can earn $400 in bonus cash if you open a new eligible checking and savings account in a Citibank Account Package.
 You’ll need to deposit at least $15,000 in new-to-Citibank money within 30 days of opening.
 Since the package includes a checking and savings account, you can split that deposit between the accounts.
 You’ll need to maintain at least that much money in your accounts for 60 consecutive days to receive the bonus.

-earns interest on your checking account balance, but at the lowest rate compared to the bank’s other accounts.
-The savings account earns interest according to balance tiers.
+Account details: The Citibank Account Package earns 0.01% APY on its Interest Checking account and 0.04% – APY depending on your balance on the Citi Savings account.
 The account includes certain perks like a free order of checkbooks, fee-free ATM access (when you meet balance requirements) and the opportunity to earn Citi ThankYou Rewards.

 The Citibank Account Package charges a $25 monthly service fee.
 You can waive the fee if you keep at least $10,000 in eligible linked deposit, retirement and investment accounts with the bank.

-Wells Fargo — $400 bonus with $3,000 minimum direct deposits
+Wells Fargo — $400 bonus with $4,000 in direct deposits

-Offer ends 11/27/2019
+Offer ends 7/31/2020

 Account details: The Wells Fargo Everyday Checking account is simple, with a Platinum Debit Card and access to more than 13,000 Wells Fargo ATMs.
 There is a $10 monthly fee on the account, which you can waive in a few different ways:

-- Make 10 or more debit card purchases or payments
+Make 10 or more debit card purchases or payments

-- Receive qualifying direct deposits totaling $500 or more
+Receive qualifying direct deposits totaling $500 or more

-- Maintain a $1,500 minimum daily balance
+Maintain a $1,500 minimum daily balance